 SUNY Plattsburgh Field House

-Located near the College and Plattsburgh High campuses, just off Rugar Street between Trembley and College avenues, the Field House first opened its doors in 1972 serving as host of the World University Games.
-In 1976, the Field House was the training site of the U.S. Olympic teams before they went north to the Montreal Summer Games, and President Gerald Ford was a distinguished guest during the athletes' visit.
-The facility is also a popular community venue for the Plattsburgh Spring Show and the annual Fall Arts and Crafts Fair featuring regional vendors and sectional/regional high school basketball tournaments in February.
-In addition, the College's commencement ceremonies are held here.
+Located near the college and Plattsburgh High School campuses, just off Rugar Street between Tremblay and College avenues, the Field House first opened its doors in 1972 serving as host of the World University Games.
+In 1976, the Field House was the training site of the U.S. Olympic teams before they went north to the Montreal Summer Games and President Gerald Ford was a distinguished guest during the athletes’ visit.
+The facility is also a popular community venue the annual Fall Arts and Crafts Fair featuring regional vendors and sectional/regional high school basketball tournaments in February.
+In addition, the college’s matriculation and commencement ceremonies are held here.

-Athletic Venues located on at the Field House Complex
+Athletic Venues located at the Field House Complex

 Ronald B. Stafford Ice Arena